AsmundSchei/TrueFPS/README.md

 # True FPS template
-True FPS template for UnrealEngine, with weapon pickups.
+True FPS template for UnrealEngine 5, with weapon pickups.
 Done with blueprints (5.4).
 Press F, to interact with objects.
 Using free resources, from Epic Games.
 Size: 1.85gb.